Joeboy/pixperiments/pimidi_kernel_module/README.rst

   sudo dpkg -i pimidi-dkms_0.1_all.deb

-  Due to dkms being broken, for the time being you'll need to run the post install script manually:

-  sudo sh /usr/src/pimidi-0.1/postinst.sh

   You should now have a midi serial device at /dev/pimidi1.
 I haven't been able to test writing to it as I don't have any equipment with a midi in.
 Please let me know if it works!
 And if it doesn't, please fix it!